Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 If you can, take some time to file off any irregularities so that the paint can adhere well later on.
 You should then get some sandpaper and give it a good sand down.

-The reason why we want to remove as much dirt as possible is that we don’t want the paint to stick to the dust instead of directly to the metal itself.
-Paint will adhere will to the metal poles directly, so keep that in mind.
+We want to remove as much dirt as possible because we don’t want the paint to stick to the dust instead of directly to the metal itself.

 I recommend that you use a high-pressure washer for this!
 It makes it SO much easier.